 Courses may be repeated to improve a grade earned, but credit will be granted only once.
 Students who repeat a class should submit to the Registration Office a Notification of Repeated Class Request form.
 Once the repeat has been processed, the letter "R" will be placed next to the first grade on the student's transcript to indicate the class has been repeated, and only the most recent grade earned will be calculated into the grade point average.
 No courses may be repeated more than twice (defined as two repeats in addition to original enrollment).

 Students who plan to transfer to another institution should

-be aware that their GPA might be recomputed.
-Repeated
+be aware that their GPAs might be recomputed by that institution; repeated

 courses will be received in accordance with the institution's